regenrek/nuxt-docker/README.md

 ![Nuxt Docker Starter](./banner.png)

-This repository is a starter template to run nuxt in a docker container and access the client application with `localhost:8080`.
+A simple docker starter template to run nuxt in a container which is available via `localhost:8080`.

 ©️ This repository is the same as [laravel-nuxt-docker](https://github.com/nevadskiy/laravel-nuxt-docker) but without laravel.
 So credits to the team behind it.